jamesdanielwhitford/replit.github.io/tutorials/40-multiuser-static-blog-with-nix.md

 This post and all subsequent new posts will be marked as drafts, and will thus only be included in our website if we run Hugo with the `--buildDrafts` flag.
 This will be useful for when we create our production repl.
 But before we can do that, we need to prepare this development repl to connect to it by creating a GitHub repository.

-Select the version control tab in your repl's side-pane and click on **Create a Git Repo**.
+Select the version control tab in your repl's side pane and click on **Create a Git Repo**.
 This will create a local repository to track your code changes.
 From here, you can create snapshots of your code (called commits), which can you can revert to if needed.

 <img src="/images/tutorials/40-multiuser-blog-nix/create-repo.png"
     alt="Creating a GitHub repo"
     style="width: 40% !important;"/>

 To push our repl to a repository on GitHub, we'll need a GitHub account.
 [Create one](https://github.com/signup) if you haven't before.
 Once you've created an account or logged into your existing one, return to your repl and click on **Connect to GitHub**.
 Accept the Oauth confirmation message that appears.